vtnick/odbToMat/README.md

 odbToMat
 ========

 Outputs Abaqus odb information to MATLAB mat file.
 Designed with the intention of performing data analysis on Abaqus results using MATLAB.
-Uses the SciPy 0.7 library from scipy.org.
-This is [an example](http://example.com/ "Title")
+Uses the SciPy 0.7 library from [scipy.org](scipy.org)

 What it does:
 ========